TomiVidal99/frontend-boilerplate/README.md

 _This boilerplate it's your base for your front end projects.
 The intention it's for it to be a simple, highly readable and modifiable as a strong intial ground for you to start building web applications._

+## Status

+- In Development.
+NOT READY TO USE YET.

 ## File Structure

 ![Project File Structure](./src/assets/frontend-boilerplate-file-structure.png)